Shannon-Goddard/Correlation_vs_Causation/README.md

 <br/>
 <br/>

 Our output of column titles does **not** let us know what data we have.
+The output shows codes.
 Scrolling back to the dataframe we can see the first row has the column description.

 <img align="left" width="900" src="/pics/df.png"><br/>
 <br/>